dusanlazic/dusanlazic.github.io/_posts/2022-06-08-tjctf-web-challenges.markdown

 I participated as a member of the team [**CyberHero**](https://ctftime.org/team/130070/){:target="_blank"}.
 We solved 25/39 challenges, and out of ~1000 teams, we placed **27th**. 🎉

-One challenge remained unsolved, and some were solved by my teammates.
+In the web category, one challenge remained unsolved, and some were solved by my teammates.
 In this writeup I will go through the ones that I have solved:
 - [outdated](#outdated)
 - [pay-to-win](#pay-to-win)
 - [back-to-the-past](#back-to-the-past)